ricklamers/gpt-code-ui/README.md

 Simply ask the OpenAI model to do something and it will generate & execute the code for you.

+Read the [blog post](https://ricklamers.io/posts/gpt-code) to find out more.

 ## Installation

 Open a terminal and run: